silexcorp/armtg-website/README.md

 ## Developer

-If you  are interesting in developing ArMTG with us, you can reach to us through the [Official ArMTG Discord](https://discord.gg/) which we check regularly.
+If you  are interested in developing ArMTG with us, you can reach to us through the [Official ArMTG Discord](https://discord.gg/) which we check regularly.

 [npm-badge]: https://goo.gl/GKdS5t
 [license-badge]: https://goo.gl/wcBRCg